sambhav2612/face/README.md

 Real-time face recognition system for protecting everyday employees from identity theft.

-## v0.0.3 update changelog
+## v0.0.4 changelog

-Add GraphQL for express to backend with port detection with babel transpiling for js.
+Add Webpack.

+**Expected update in v0.0.5**- Add a github bot to automate build and deploy process on Now.sh using webpack.

 ## Dependencies